-Around 20 percent of adults will experience varicose veins at some point.
-There are several medical treatments for this condition, though a person may also wish to try natural home remedies to relieve their symptoms.
+There are several medical treatments for this condition, though people may also wish to try natural home remedies to relieve their symptoms.

 In this article, we look at 10 natural ways to treat varicose veins at home.